State-of-the-Art Wound Care Services

-West Suburban Wound Care & Hyperbaric Medicine Center, managed by Healogics, Inc., provides specialized treatment for chronic or non-healing wounds, which are defined as sores or wounds that have not significantly improved from conventional treatments.
+West Suburban Wound Care & Hyperbaric Medicine Center provides specialized treatment for chronic or non-healing wounds, which are defined as sores or wounds that have not significantly improved from conventional treatments.
 Associated with inadequate circulation, poorly functioning veins, and immobility, non-healing wounds lead to lower quality of life and may lead to amputations.
 When wounds persist, a specialized approach is required for healing.

 At the West Suburban Wound Care & Hyperbaric Medicine Center, we follow treatment protocols specifically established for each type of wound.
 We utilize the latest approaches to wound healing and remain current in new scientific advances in wound care.